Best Wool Socks Reviewed

 4. Enerwear Trail Crew Sock

-With their length, they are suitable to use in all manner of shoes, more so winter boots.
+With their length, they are suitable to use in all manner of shoes, more so winter boots - making them one of the best wool socks for winter.
 Even though they are covered up most of the time, you still get to choose a pair from ten color variations.
 These socks will repel bad odors for up to three days.

 The high stretch top is designed in a way that these socks won’t fall without being tight and causing discomfort.
 They have ventilation zones to keep your feet dry always.
 The reinforced toe and heel areas add to the durability of the product.